 Google Hangouts for PCs and Laptops can be downloaded here: https://chrome.google.com/webstore/detail/google-hangouts/nckgahadagoaajjgafhacjanaoiihapd?hl=en

-Google handouts for android devices can be found in the android Google Play store on any android device.
+Google hangouts for android devices can be found in the android Google Play store on any android device.
 Just search “Hangouts” and it will be the top listing.

-If you would prefer not to book and pay directly online, we can email you an invoice through our payment processor.
-If you would like to be invoiced, please reach out to us at email@example.com or via the “contact us” form at the bottom of this page.
+If you would prefer to keep a card on file with us, we can email you an invoice through our payment processor, but this will come with an additional fee.
+If you would like to be invoiced, please reach out to us at firstname.lastname@example.org or via the “contact us” form at the bottom of this page.

 Do we need any special equipment to do virtual lessons?

 You do not!
 All you need is either a cellphone, tablet, laptop, or webcam enabled desktop computer(with a microphone – most standard ear buds now adays have microphones built in), an internet connection, and the instrument you want to learn!
 We’d recommend bluetooth headphones as well though they are not required by any means.

 Our teachers are prepared to use any means of video chat available via Android(with Google Duo or Google Hangouts) and iOS (via FaceTime) devices, as well as popular universal choices such as Skype, Zoom, and Google Hangouts.

 What's the difference between in person and virtual lessons?

 Honestly, not all that much!
 Since COVID-19 broke we have slowly ramped up to more and more virtual lessons to work out the kinks and the feedback has been overwhelmingly positive from students and parents thus far.
 At this point we have been nearly 100% virtual for several since March 2020 and running smoothly!